gitter-badger/iron-2/README.md

 # The Iron Programming Language

-**Iron** (abbreviated **Fe**) is a multi-purpose programming language, on which development began in 2016.
+**Iron** (abbreviated **Fe**) is a multi-purpose programming language, on which development started in 2016.
 It is designed to be both flexible and readable; approachable for individuals who come from vastly different backgrounds.
 It draws inspiration from many other popular languages, most notably from Python, JavaScript, C++, and SystemVerilog.